 Integrating BBBT in with existing modalities.

-Phillip has found it good to give people an app of exercises in an individualised set regime which they can use in their own time.
-(Kavitha will look at putting children’s exercises on an app also).
-Phillip and Kavitha will consider making something based on these available to all BBB Educators.
-Phillip introduced the benefits he has found combining hands-on Osteopathic treatment with the BBBT guidelines on diaphragm breathing.
+P (Osteopath) has found it good to give people an app of exercises in an individualized set regime which they can use in their own time.
+(K will look at putting children’s exercises on an app also).
+P and K will consider making something based on these available to all BBB Educators.
+P introduced the benefits he has found combining hands-on Osteopathic treatment with the BBBT guidelines on diaphragm breathing.

-Christina has found: -good integration with her normal Osteopathic work with mouth, tongue and jaw issues, and anxiety -dentists are referring children to her for work on the breathing -more adults are coming than before, for example sleep apnoea.
+C (Osteopath) has found: -good integration with her normal Osteopathic work with mouth, tongue and jaw issues, and anxiety, dentists are referring children to her for work on the breathing and more adults are coming than before, for example for sleep apnoea.
 She will be adding more information on BBBE into her new website and also asked if I am happy to support her on more difficult cases (yes-gratis).
 She wants very much to be part of the future of BBBE.
 The place of Fingertip pulse oximeters in BBBE, particularly with children, was discussed.